ppamidimarri/TeslaCamMerge/README.md

 6. `sudo mkdir /samba/<share-user-name>`
 7. `sudo chown <share-user-name>:sambashare /samba/<share-user-name>`
 8. `sudo chmod 2770 /samba/<share-user-name>`
-9. `sudo smbpasswd -a <share-user-name>` and set your CIFS share password
+9. `sudo smbpasswd -a <share-user-name>` and set your SMB share password
 10. `sudo smbpasswd -e <share-user-name>`

 **D. Setup the locations for the dashcam footage to be stored**